swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

-In 2012/13, with funding from the EU projects NERA ("Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation") and REAKT ("Strategies and Tools for Real-Time EArthquake RisK ReducTion"), VS was integrated into SeisComP3 by the Seismic Network group at the SED in ETH Zurich and gempa GmbH.
-Both real-time VS implementations (Binder- and SeisComp3-based) focus on real-time processing of available pick and envelope data.
+In 2012/13, with funding from the EU projects NERA ("Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation") and REAKT ("Strategies and Tools for Real-Time EArthquake RisK ReducTion"), VS was integrated into SeisComP by the Seismic Network group at the SED in ETH Zurich and gempa GmbH.
+Both real-time VS implementations (Binder- and SeisComP-based) focus on real-time processing of available pick and envelope data.
 Prior information is not included.

-## VS and SeisComP3
+## VS and SeisComP
-Although the codes were effectively re-written, the basic architecture used in the original Earthworm-based implementation is used in SeisComp3.
-The SeisComp3 modules scautopick, scautoloc, and scevent replace the Earthworm Binder modules for providing location estimates.
-Two new VS-specific modules were developed to continuously calculate envelope amplitudes and to calculate and update VS magnitudes (MVS) once an SeisComp3 origin is available.
+Although the codes were effectively re-written, the basic architecture used in the original Earthworm-based implementation is used in SeisComP.
+The SeisComP modules scautopick, scautoloc, and scevent replace the Earthworm Binder modules for providing location estimates.
+Two new VS-specific modules were developed to continuously calculate envelope amplitudes and to calculate and update VS magnitudes (MVS) once an SeisComP origin is available.

 - \subpage scenv -  reads SeedLink data streams and continuously calculates peak parameters for each of acceleration, velocity and